What is hepatitis?

 How can I prevent hepatitis B?

-- Travelers to certain countries where there are high rates of hepatitis B
+- Travel in countries where there are high rates of hepatitis B

 Is hepatitis B vaccine required for anyone?

-In Massachusetts, three doses of hepatitis B vaccine are required for all children attending licensed childcare or preschool, and kindergarten through grade 12.
-Three doses of hepatitis B vaccine are also required for full-time college and graduate students, as well as health science students attending college.
+In Massachusetts, hepatitis B vaccination is required for all children attending licensed childcare or preschool, and kindergarten through grade 12.
+Vaccination is also required for full-time college and graduate students under age 30, as well as health science students attending college.
+Both the 3-dose series and the 2-dose series can fulfill these requirements.
 Private employers must offer the vaccine to employees (such as health care workers) who might come in contact with blood and body fluids on the job.

 What do I do if I am exposed to hepatitis B?